Executive Search · Safety Critical, Regulated Tech

 What we are seeing in the market.

-Short, direct reads on the challenges shaping the energy and infrastructure build out.
+Short, direct reads on the challenges shaping the safety critical technology build out, in nuclear and now in AI.

 01